Published Updated By

 Does Xnapper have automatic redaction?

 Xnapper has partial automatic redaction.
-It can detect and redact emails, credit cards, and API keys.
-It does not cover phone numbers, names, physical addresses, URLs, avatars, or national IDs.
-ScreenLeX covers all of these and more.
+It can detect and mask emails, credit cards, IP addresses, and API keys.
+It does not advertise phone-number, name, physical-address, URL, avatar, or national-ID detection.
+ScreenLeX targets all of those categories and more.

 Which of these three tools can translate text in screenshots?

 Only ScreenLeX.
 It offers OCR-powered translation using ScreenLexAI, your own API keys, or Apple's Translation framework.
+Hosted and third-party modes send recognized text for translation; Apple Translation can run locally on supported systems.
 Neither Shottr nor Xnapper has any translation capability.

 Can any of these tools record screen video?